-What you put on your plate may help you manage your RA symptoms.
+What you put on your plate may help you manage the way RA makes you feel.
 Food won't cure your disease, but a meal plan like the Mediterranean diet can lower inflammation and control some of your symptoms.

 Why the Mediterranean Diet Helps